 Tuscan kitchens have always been a popular design style because of the warmth and comfort this look conveys.
 As we know, the kitchen is the place where so much family activity occurs.

 A kitchen with a well-worn comfortable atmosphere makes everyone feel welcome and at ease.
-A Tuscan kitchen creates this style with effortless ease through the use of natural materials, vibrant color, and creative patterns according to Better Homes & Gardens.
+A Tuscan kitchen creates this style effortlessly through the use of natural materials, vibrant color, and creative patterns according to Better Homes & Gardens.

 What are Tuscan Kitchens?

 If you have not yet had the pleasure of visiting this gorgeous region of Italy, you may well wonder what this location has to do with kitchens.
 Tuscany is one of the twenty regions of Italy and is located in the northern central area along the west of the country.

 Most of the countryside of Tuscany is covered in mountains and rolling green hills which are dominated by olive groves and vineyards.
 The love and rich culture surrounding food cannot be understated in Tuscany.

 The architecture of Tuscany features elements that are sturdy and simple.
 This is visible in the exterior of Tuscan homes but the interior areas like kitchens as well.
 You will notice elements including terracotta, travertine, exposed wood, decorative metal, and fireplaces.
 You do not have to have all of these elements to have a Tuscan inspired kitchen.
 Instead, use these elements to help your home feel more comfortable all with the relaxed elegance for which Italians are so famous.

 Not every Tuscan kitchen design will include all the same elements of design, but there is a general look and feel that all Tuscan style kitchens share.